A-Jessica-Christie/every-little-thing/_posts/2017-08-21-if-you-want-something.md

 featured: false
 categories: 2cents
 featured_image: https://source.unsplash.com/random?sig=9
 seo:
     title: If you want something
     description: You gotta work for it
     social_image:
     keywords:
     hide-from-google: false
 ---

-## Make it happen!
+#### Make it happen\!

-Nobody's gonna do it for you, so you gotta do it yourself!
+Nobody’s gonna do it for you, so you got to do it yourself\!

-Never depend on others!
+Never depend on others\!

-Don't just sit and ponder and wait for things to happen.
+Don’t just sit and ponder and wait for things to happen.

+&nbsp;

-Get up! and do your best.
+Get up\! and do your best.

-Try your hardest, until the last drop of your blood!
+Try your hardest, until the last drop of your blood\!

-And don't ever stop until you get it!
+And don’t ever stop until you get it\!

+&nbsp;

-If you don't succeed today, you will, tomorrow...
+If you don’t succeed today, you will, tomorrow…

 You are the key to your happiness.

-Never give up!
+Never give up\!